 3 – Set sail to watch the sunset over Key West from the deck of the schooner America 2.0

-Enchant your evening with a stunning sunset sailing cruise aboard a classic schooner, you’ll be able to admire iconic Key West landmarks from the water, including Mallory Square, Fort Zachary, and the Sand Key Lighthouse, to name a few.
-Enjoy drinks and appetizers throughout the cruise while taking in the sights.
+With a stunning sunset sailing cruise aboard a classic schooner, you’ll be able to admire iconic Key West landmarks from the water, including Mallory Square, Fort Zachary, and the Sand Key Lighthouse, to name a few.

-4 – Enjoy kayaking through Key West Mangroves
+4 – Kayaking through the Key West mangroves

-Spot Florida wildlife in a natural habitat, learn more about why the mangroves are essential for the local ecosystem, and discuss how to become more sustainable in today’s world with your tour guide — all on an exciting kayak tour through the Key West mangroves!
+Spot Florida wildlife in their natural habitat, learn more about why the mangroves are essential for the local ecosystem, and discuss how to become more sustainable in today’s world with your tour guide — all on an exciting kayak tour through the Key West mangroves!

 5 – Have a boat party with your friends

-Cut loose on one of Key West’s most exciting party boats.
-Indulge in tasty cocktails, see the stunning coastal views of Key West, and have fun with your friends while grooving along to some beats.
-Boat parties are perfect for celebrating a special moment.
+Cut loose on one of Key West’s most exciting party boats, where tasty cocktails, pumping music, stunning coastal views, and hours of rowdy fun with your friends await.

 7 – Discover Key West on a hop-on hop-off trolley bus tour

-8 – Feel the thrill of a water ride on a jet ski
+8 – Feel the thrill of a jet ski

 9 – Visit the famous U.S. Coast Guard Cutter Ingham